RioJeong/JavaHw/README.md

 # JavaHw

-A Java practices in a school lecture
+The Java practices in a school lecture